-With Network Configuration Manager, you can now identify potential vulnerabilities in your network devices and take action.
-Network Configuration Manager works in accordance with NIST (National Institute of Standards and Technology) by fetching firmware vulnerability data and correlating it with the network devices which are currently managed in your infrastructure.
-At present, Network Configuration Manager helps to manage firmware vulnerability for Cisco IOS, Cisco ASA, Cisco Nexus and Juniper devices.
+With Network Configuration Manager, you can now identify potential firmware security vulnerabilities in your network devices and take action.
+Network Configuration Manager acts as firmware vulnerability scanner and works in accordance with NIST vulnerability management (National Institute of Standards and Technology) by fetching firmware vulnerability data and correlating it with the network devices which are currently managed in your infrastructure.
+At present, Network Configuration Manager helps to manage firmware vulnerability for vendors in the table below.

-By clicking on the CVE ID, you can you can get in-depth information about the firmware vulnerability.
+By clicking on the CVE ID, you can you can get in-depth information about a device's firmware vulnerability management

 Vulnerability summary: You can also see the summary which shows information about what the vulnerability is and on which device the vulnerability was reported first.

 Reference URL: You can also see reference URLs, which provides vulnerability patches for remediation.